Pomona–Downtown station: History

 The 1940 station was designed by Donald Parkinson in the Mission Revival and Spanish Colonial Revival styles.
 Details include stuccoed walls, an arcade and red clay tile roofs.
 It once served the main Southern Pacific Railroad line from Los Angeles to New Orleans, and the main Los Angeles and Salt Lake Railroad line.
 Currently both lines are now Union Pacific Railroad lines.

 When Amtrak took over intercity rail service in the United States in 1971, it continued serving Pomona with the Sunset Limited.
 Through cars on the (now the Texas Eagle) began in 1986.
 The Riverside Line service began in 1993, but service to Pomona–Downtown station did not begin until February 5, 2001.
 The bus transit center opened on February 4, 1996, offering timed transfers for Foothill Transit routes serving the Pomona area.
-The sbX Purple Line bus rapid transit route between Pomona–Downtown station and Ontario International Airport is expected to open in 2025.
+The sbX Purple Line bus rapid transit route between Pomona–Downtown station and Ontario International Airport is expected to open in 2026.

 During much of the 2010s, the local homeless population began moving around the station and the nearby area.
 In 2018 an Amtrak engineer was charged with the murder of two homeless men shot and killed on the south platform.
 In 2020, it was discovered that multiple transients living in the nearby encampments had been regularly breaking into freight trains parked on the adjacent tracks.
 The station was renovated in 2020 at a cost of $1.3 million to remove the growing homeless encampments on the north platform, in addition to repainting the bridge and removing graffiti from the opposing wall.
 The station housed a Foothill Transit store until it closed on December 29, 2023.

+The station is a proposed stop on the second phase of the California High-Speed Rail project.

 As of 2024, Amtrak plans to modify the platform for accessibility later in the 2020s.